JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 [[cos(t1) - 1im*sin(t1)  0];
  [0  cos(t1) + 1im*sin(t1)]]
 ```
-Scrutinizing the function `f`, we see that in every call, it has to allocate arrays `m0` and `m1` **on the heap.** The allocation on heap is expensive, because it might require interaction with the operating system and it pu stress on the potential garbage collector.
+Scrutinizing the function `f`, we see that in every call, it has to allocate arrays `m0` and `m1` **on the heap.** The allocation on heap is expensive, because it might require interaction with the operating system and it potentially stress garbage collector.
 Can we avoid it?
 Repeated allocation can be frequently avoided by:
 - preallocating arrays (if the arrays are of the fixed dimensions)
 - or allocating objects on stack, which does not involve interaction with OS (but can be used in limited cases.)